ilaripajula/pytorch-lightning-modules/README.md

 # pytorch-lightning-modules
 PyTorch-Lightning modules for some general tasks.

-See README for contents.
+Current contents:
+ - MLP model for supervised multiclass and binary classification.
+ - Dataloaders for batch processing.